8 Reasons To Choose the Santa Cruz Chameleon for your Bikepacking Bike

 Choosing the perfect bike for bikepacking can be a daunting task.
 There are so many factors to consider and so many great options out there to choose from!
 Which bike is ‘the one’?
 While I can’t answer that question for you, I do have quite a bit of experience with bikepacking and I used the Santa Cruz Chameleon as my bikepacking bike for several years.

 In this post, I share eight reasons why you might want to choose this bike for your next big adventure as well as a few reasons why you might not.

-Ready for adventure?
-Here are 8 reasons why the Santa Cruz Chameleon is a great choice for your bikepacking adventures
+Ready to get started?
+Here are 8 reasons why the Santa Cruz Chameleon is a great choice for your bikepacking adventures.

 Why did I sell it?
 Not because it wasn’t a great bike for bikepacking.
 If you keep reading through this post, you’ll see that it’s actually a great choice for multi-day biking adventures.

 I sold my Chameleon because I’m the kind of person who wants the perfect bike for every adventure.
 I know, I’m a princess!

 Since I ride bikes to earn my living with this blog, I prefer to have multiple bikes that are specific for each type of adventure.
 For example, a dedicated gravel bike, a short-travel mountain bike, a mid-travel mountain bike, and so on.
 Yes, a quiver of bikes.